stack-spot/vscode-async-webview/docs/backend.md

 document will list and explain the main features exported from this package.

 # VSCodeWebview
 Represents a Webview loaded into the extension.
-It creates an API and a State shared between both the extension and the webview.
+It creates an API (Bridge) and a State shared between both the extension and the webview.
 Use the code documentation for more details.

 To show a panel with a webview, first create the `VSCodeWebview` with the required config and then call `VSCodeWebview#show()`.